Posted: 02/14/2023 | BY: Content Writer

 - 12 to 14 years life expectancy

-There is no official definition as to which breeds count as Pit Bulls, but the following breeds are most commonly listed as such:
+There is no official definition as to which breeds count as Pit Bulls, but the following breeds are most commonly listed as pit bull type dogs:

-As you might guess from their similar names, these breeds are all very similar dogs who share a stocky build, wide heads and wide, smiley mouths.
+As you might guess from their similar names, these breeds are all very similar dogs who share a stocky build, wide heads, and wide, smiley mouths.
+Pit bull dogs are often mixed breed dogs with a square head being labeled.

 Are Pit Bulls dangerous?